-We are talking about chatting, reading news, watching videos online, posting photos to Instagram and so on.
+We are talking about streaming, chatting, searching events, watching videos online, posting photos to Instagram and so on.
 Applications for entertainment are often closely related to gaming due to same goal – to agitate your mind.

 These are the apps that have a tendency to invoke a kind of dependency, they keep us engaged, logged in, always checking for updates.
 On the bright side, imagination and talent of app creators bring lots of fresh and fun things to our lives, so we will never be bored again, that’s for sure.